National Weather Service United States Department of Commerce

 • Flash Flood Fatalities within EWX County Warning Area since 1996

-Flooding is a top threat in South Central Texas, especially given our location along Flash Flood Alley.
-The Austin/San Antonio WFO now offers specialized flash flood training sessions, called FloodAware, across the area.
-These training sessions focus solely on Flood and Flash Flood issues of the region and discuss the meteorology behind the record flooding that we get here in this part of the state.
-Most training sessions will last two hours and include flood information from the National Weather Service as well as the local Emergency Management office, River Authority, or other water organization.
+South Central Texas is commonly referred to as Flash Flood Alley.
+Unfortunately, flash flooding is the leading cause of weather related fatalities in this region.
+The NWS Austin/San Antonio offers specialized flash flood training sessions, called FloodAware, across the area.
+These training sessions focus solely on the region's flood and flash flood issues, including the meteorology behind the record flooding we experience in this region of Texas.
+Training includes flood information from the National Weather Service, the local Emergency Management office, River Authority, or other water organizations.
+These are targeted at our more flood-prone locations.